 Overnight driving, extended work periods, split-shift work schedules, rotating or changing work schedules, unpredictable schedules, lack of nap or rest periods, poor diet, lack of exercise, sleep disruption, and environmental stressors are known risk factors associated with 18 wheeler accidents.
 While there are warning signs of truck driver fatigue like taking longer to react to situations and not performing traffic scans properly, it can be difficult to accurately measure a driver’s alertness level or the extent of which he or she has been deprived of sleep.

 Federal Motor Carrier Safety Regulations

-To reduce big truck wrecks in Missouri, Kansas and other states the federal government has adopted the Federal Motor Carrier Safety Regulations (FMCSRS), a comprehensive set of rules covering many aspects of trucking company operations and commercial truck driving.
-The FMCSRS contain Hour of Service (HOS) rules.
-These are designed to address driver fatigue and reduce or minimize truck accidents caused by tired, sleepy truck drivers operating 80,000 pound 18 wheelers, a truly scary prospect.
+To reduce big truck wrecks in Missouri, Kansas and other states, the federal government adopted the Federal Motor Carrier Safety Regulations (FMCSRs), a comprehensive set of rules covering many aspects of trucking company operations and commercial truck driving.
+The FMCSRs contain Hour of Service (HOS) rules.
+They are designed to reduce truck driver fatigue and truck accidents caused by tired, sleepy truck drivers operating 80,000 pound 18 wheelers, a truly scary prospect.

 The HOS rules are detailed, technical and undergo periodic changes.
-For this article, let’s just say that the HOS rules limit the hours a trucker can drive or be on duty, contain requirements for breaks and numerous other rules designed to reduce driver fatigue and truck crashes caused by it.
+For this page, let’s just say that the HOS rules limit the hours a trucker can drive or be on duty, contain requirements for breaks and numerous other rules designed to reduce driver fatigue and truck crashes caused by it.
 Driving more, or working longer than the HOS rules allow can result in 18 wheeler accidents and other big truck accidents due to drivers being inattentive, not reacting quickly enough and even falling asleep at the wheel.